This is your comprehensive guide to understanding productivity in a manufacturing context.

 Inputs are any resources — such as people, raw materials, energy, information, or finance — used in a system, such as an economy or manufacturing plant, to get a desired output.
 Resources are often financial, but things like time and expertise are also considered inputs.

-Outputs are the goods or services, energy or work produced by a machine, factory, company, or an individual in a given period.
+Outputs are the goods, services, energy, or work produced by a machine, factory, company, or individual in a given period.

 It’s important to note that measuring labour hours as the sole input is only a partial measure of productivity.
-In practical terms, this is a useful benchmark, as labour is an input to almost all production.
-However it does not capture the full productivity picture, and other measures including Capital Productivity, Multifactor Productivity and Total Productivity are also used (see below).
+In practical terms, this is a useful benchmark.
+Labour is an input to almost all production.

-There are four main kinds of input that can be used to determine productivity:
+There are four main types of input that can be used to determine productivity:

 Productivity is a key source of economic growth and competitiveness.
 Economists use productivity to model what their country can produce, which contributes to forecasting business cycles and predicting future GDP growth.
 High productivity leads to: